Paul L. Krinsky: Merchant Marine Academy

 In 1958, Krinsky joined the faculty of the Merchant Marine Academy, teaching a wide range of navigation and seamanship courses in the Department of Nautical Sciences.
 Over the years, Krinsky held many important posts at the academy, including Director of Admissions, Academic Dean, and Deputy Superintendent.
 In 1987, Krinsky was appointed superintendent of the Merchant Marine Academy and was made a rear admiral.

+Personal life and death

-He was married to Audrey Krinsky and had two children, Ross and David.
+Krinsky was married to Audrey and had two children, Ross and David.
+He died in Auburn, Maine on June 17, 2023, at the age of 94.